teeesss/pihole_unbound_container_aio/README.md

 -   A Linux-based OS (tested on Debian/Ubuntu).
 -   `sudo` or root privileges.
 -   **Docker** and **Docker Compose** installed and running.
--   The following command-line tools: `curl`, `dig`, `systemctl`, and `jq`.
-The script will check for these and exit if they are not found.

 ## 🚀 Installation & Usage